bauwenst/TkTkT/README.md

 because its Python interface is a thin wrapper around a command-line call, not allowing autocompletion in your IDE.
 In TkTkT, you would proceed as follows (note that ULM is called "KudoPiece" in TkTkT because many tokenisers are based on a language model of unigrams).

-First we instantiate a preprocessor, and call the trainer with relevant training arguments:
+First we instantiate a preprocessor, and call the trainer with relevant training arguments.
+Then, we load the saved results into a tokeniser.

 ```python
 from tktkt.factories.preprocessors import ModernEnglishPreprocessor_SentencePieceCompatible, BoundaryMarkerLocation